gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 **Step 1 -** Create a single YAML playbook to configure OSPF on both routers.

 This playbook will contain multiple plays:
-   * First play will configure OSPF on the IOSXE router
+   * First play will configure OSPF on the IOS router
-   * Second play will configure OSPF on the IOSXRv router
+   * Second play will configure OSPF on the XR router
    * Third play will check if OSPF is working properly on both routers

 In this step, setup 3 plays to be run on the respective hosts.